niceyeti/tutornetes/clusters/base_cluster/go_grpc_example/README.md

 With infinite leisure time, one could also compile and run the pprof http server into one's gRPC server code, run the server and query it in various ways, while monitoring stats from the pprof server.
 The gRPC-client could be used to automate various queries for ad-hoc benchmarking and system burden testing.
-This method could be implemented entirely within a benchmark integration-test, but doing probably would not be supported by organizational resources.
+This method could be implemented entirely within a benchmark integration-test, but doing so probably would not be supported by organizational resources.

 Concluding, just be familiar with the pprof tooling and how to interpret its outputs.